domsinclair/IshmaelPHP-Core/Documentation/how-to/create-and-run-seeders.md

 # Create and Run Seeders

-Date: 2025-11-04
+Date: 2025-11-04 (expanded)

 Seeders populate your database with deterministic dev/test data.
-Ishmael keeps seeders module-first and provides a small, explicit API with environment guards.
+Ishmael keeps seeding module-first and provides an explicit, minimal contract with environment guards and deterministic execution.
+This guide explains the intent (theory), the contract, discovery/ordering rules, and provides compliant examples you can copy.

-Key points
+Key points (at a glance)
-- Filesystem layout: Modules/<Module>/Database/Seeders/
+- Filesystem layout: `Modules/<Module>/Database/Seeders/`
-- Each seeder is a class with run() and optional dependsOn()
+- Contract: `run(DatabaseAdapterInterface $adapter, LoggerInterface $logger): void`; optional `dependsOn(): string[]`
-- Execution is ordered deterministically with a topological sort
+- Ordering: topological sort based on declared dependencies
-- Environment guard: runs only in dev/test/local by default (force to override)
+- Orchestration: optional `DatabaseSeeder` entrypoint per module
+- Safety: environment guard (dev/test/local by default) and idempotent logic
+- Logging: start, plan, each seeder execution, and summary via PSR‑3

+Why seeders exist (the theory)
+- Deterministic fixtures: Local dev and CI need predictable, repeatable data that mirrors schema expectations (unique keys, FKs) without hand-editing.
+- Module boundaries: Seed data should live near the schema and services it supports, not as a global dump.
+That’s why Ishmael is module-first.
+- Declarative orchestration: Dependencies model real “data prerequisites” (e.g., authors before posts).
+The runner turns this into a DAG and executes in a stable order.
+- Re-runnability: No global “seeded flags.”
+Seeders must be written so they can be run repeatedly without side effects (no duplication, no errors).
+This makes development flows fast and safe.

-Seeder contracts
+Seeder contract

-- Implement SeederInterface, or extend BaseSeeder for a convenient default implementation of dependsOn().
+- Implement `SeederInterface` or extend `BaseSeeder` (recommended). `BaseSeeder` provides a default `dependsOn(): array` and shared ergonomics.
+- Required method:
+  - `public function run(DatabaseAdapterInterface $adapter, LoggerInterface $logger): void`
+- Optional method:
+  - `public function dependsOn(): array` returning an array of class names (FQCNs preferred) that must run before this one.

+Discovery and execution rules
+- Where runner looks: `Modules/<Module>/Database/Seeders/` of each module discovered by your app.
+- With DatabaseSeeder present: Runner executes that `DatabaseSeeder` class plus all of its transitive dependencies (from `dependsOn()`), in topological order.
+- Without DatabaseSeeder: Runner executes all seeder classes found in the folder, ordered deterministically by dependency resolution.
+- Cycles are errors: If A depends on B and B depends on A (directly or indirectly), the runner aborts with a diagnostic.

+Environment guard (safety)
+- Allowed envs by default: `dev`, `development`, `test`, `testing`, `local`.
+- Outside those envs, runner throws an error unless you explicitly override.
+- CLI usually exposes `--force` and `--env=` flags.
+Use sparingly and only when you understand the impact (e.g., staging refresh).

+Idempotency strategies (write once, run many times)
+- Check-then-insert: Query by a unique key (email, slug) and insert only if missing.
+- Upsert/merge: Use adapter-supported upsert for atomic write-once semantics where available.
+- Stable anchors: Prefer unique constraints on natural keys (e.g., author email) to ensure re-runs don’t create duplicates.
+- Foreign keys first: Ensure parent rows exist before inserting children; this is often naturally expressed via dependsOn() or by checks within a single seeder.

-Example seeder
+Example: a minimal seeder

 ```php
 <?php